NeeruRathour/CI-project-cookbook/README.md

 ### **Gitpod and Django**

-1. Install Django and other necessary libraries:
+- Install Django and other necessary libraries:
    - Use `pip install Django` to install Django.
    - Install any other required libraries.
-2. Write your code.
+- Write your code.
-3. Create a `.env` file for sensitive data and add it to the `.gitignore` file to prevent it from being publicly accessible.
+- Create a `.env` file for sensitive data and add it to the `.gitignore` file to prevent it from being publicly accessible.
-4. Generate a `requirements.txt` file by running `pip3 freeze --local > requirements.txt`.
+- Generate a `requirements.txt` file by running `pip3 freeze --local > requirements.txt`.
-5. Create a `Procfile`.
+- Create a `Procfile`.

 ### **Heroku**

-1. Log in to Heroku.
+- Log in to Heroku.
-2. Click the "New" button, then select "New app".
+- Click the "New" button, then select "New app".
-3. Choose a unique app name and region, then click "Create app".
+- Choose a unique app name and region, then click "Create app".
-4. Go to "Settings" and click "Reveal Config Vars".
+- Go to "Settings" and click "Reveal Config Vars".
 Here, enter all the sensitive data, database addresses, and other URLs used in the project.
-5. Go back to the top and click on "Deploy", then select "GitHub".
+- Go back to the top and click on "Deploy", then select "GitHub".
-6. Scroll down and click on "Connect to GitHub".
+- Scroll down and click on "Connect to GitHub".
-7. Search for your GitHub repository name by typing it in the search field.
+- Search for your GitHub repository name by typing it in the search field.
-8. Click on "Connect".
+- Click on "Connect".
-9. Scroll down and click on "Deploy Branch".
+- Scroll down and click on "Deploy Branch".
-10. Once the app is built with Python and all the dependencies, you'll see a message that says "The app was successfully deployed".
+- Once the app is built with Python and all the dependencies, you'll see a message that says "The app was successfully deployed".
-11. Click on "View" to see the [deployed site](https://avtpepper-onestop-artist-shop.herokuapp.com/).
+- Click on "View" to see the [deployed site](https://ci-project-cookbook-fe13e6be7172.herokuapp.com/).

 ## Credits

+- Balsamiq is userd for wireframes(https://balsamiq.com/)
 - Lucid is used to create wireframes during the design process and flowchart creation(https://lucid.co/)
 - Logo Created using canva(https://www.canva.com/)
 - This video helped us to inspire the logic :(https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy)